Talent management, a key strategy for manufacturers

 What is talent management?

-Talent management is about attracting, retaining and engaging employees.
+Talent management aims to attract, retain and engage company employees.
 It's a strategy that goes far beyond recruitment issues alone.

 Before going any further, let's look at the term that will interest us most: a talent.

-In short,talent is a key resource that companies do not want to lose.
-That being said, we understand that managing this talent is a real strategic issue.
+In short, we can say thata talent is a key resource that companies don't want to lose.
+That said, it's easy to see why talent management is such a strategic issue.

-However, talent management is not simply a matter of identifying the most promising employees.
-The company must create an environment conducive to the development of each individual's potential, notably through ongoing training.
+For all that, talent management is not simply a matter of identifying the most promising employees.
+The company must create an environment conducive to the development of each individual's potential, in particular through ongoing training.
 Talent management is therefore not only about the present, but also (and above all) about the future!
 By being fully aware of their talents and the ways in which they can evolve, companies are better equipped in a fast-changing environment.

-All organizations are affected by talent management.
-In the rest of this article, we'll focus on the case of industrial companies, where the stakes are perhaps even higher.
+All organizations are therefore concerned by talent management.
+In the rest of this article, we'll take a closer look at industrial companies, where the stakes are perhaps even higher.

-If you're wondering how talent management can impact a manufacturing company, we'd like to answer with a figure: 67%.
-This is the percentage of business leaders in the manufacturing industry who say they will have difficulty recruiting in 2022 (source: INSEE ).
+If you're wondering how talent management can impact an industrial company, we'll answer with a number: 67%.
+This is the percentage of managers in the manufacturing industry who say they are having difficulty recruiting. in 2022 (source : INSEE ).
 This is the first time in over 30 years that this figure has been so high.

-Added to this is the problem of skills shortage which gets worse every year.
+Added to this is the problem of skills shortage which is growing every year.
 In industry, certain key positions require a high level of technical know-how, which recruiters are struggling to find.
 In fact, the market weighs in favor of employees, with more job offers than applications.

-Faced with these difficulties, industrial companies have every interest in focusing on talent management, for at least three reasons:
+Faced with these difficulties, industrial companies have every interest in investing in talent management, for at least 3 reasons:

-Talent management involves a thorough understanding of the skills and abilities required to perform each job.
-A company that is fully aware of the skills it has at its disposal is more likely to cope with a work stoppage or retirement.
+Talent management implies in-depth knowledge of the skills and abilities required for each position.
+A company that is fully aware of the skills it has at its disposal is more inclined to cope with a work stoppage or retirement.

 Talent management is also about employer branding.
 Indeed, the latter is closely linked to the monitoring of each employee's career path.
 Talent management helps to ensure that employees can make the most of their careers within the company.